xfiveco/js-coding-standards/README.md

 ## Code style

-Please use `eslint-config-airbnb-base` with `eslint-config-prettier`.
+Use `eslint-config-airbnb-base` with `eslint-config-prettier`.
 This setup allows for automatic code formatting with [Prettier](https://github.com/prettier/prettier) so you don't need to worry about the small details.

 ## Line endings